richbodo/VectorKnowledgeBase/docs/privacy_controls.md

 3. **Sanitize before logging**: Always sanitize sensitive data before logging it
 4. **Test privacy after changes**: Always run privacy tests after making code changes
 5. **Update patterns as needed**: Add new patterns when new sensitive data formats are identified
+6. **External service logging**: When integrating external services (like OpenAI), ensure their logging components are filtered by applying privacy filters to their logger namespaces

 ## Monitoring and Improvement